EdgarX202/ALife-Honours/README.md

 </br>
 In conclusion, we have answered the main research question and identified the EA that could be used in evolving AI NPCs.
 We only require a software that could handle neuroevolution and run the simulations smoothly; therefore, through observations and valuable data provided we could confirm that this theory is correct.</br>
 <br>
 **06/07/24** - After further research, we determined that NetLogo is not powerful enough to run heavy simulations smoothly.
-Therefore, alternative simulation environment should be chosen.<br>
+Therefore, alternative simulation environments should be considered.<br>
 </br>
 <img src='Poster.png' width='900'> <br>